larryhastings/big/README.md

   is like an extended version of Python's `enumerate`, inspired by Jinja's ["loop special variables":](https://jinja.palletsprojects.com/en/stable/templates/#for) it wraps an iterator and provides convenient metadata.
+* Added support for Python 3.14.
+The only change was to `python_delimiters`, which now recognize the new string prefixes containing `t` (or `T`).
+* Sped up `test/test_text.py`.
+The tests confirm that **big**'s list of whitespace characters is accurate.
+It used to test if a particular character `c` was whitespace by using `len(f'a{c}b'.split()) == 2`.
+D'oh!
+It's obviously much faster to simply ask it with `c.isspace()`.
+The resulting loop runs 3x faster, saving 0.1 seconds on my workstation!
+Modifying the equivalent code for bytes instead of Unicode objects is also faster, but that optimization only saved 0.0000014 seconds.
 * Updated copyright notices to 2025.

 #### 0.12.8